wolfCuanhamaRWS/Cal_Proj/Inspect/lib/googletest-master/googlemock/docs/CookBook.md

   // that has three members MatchAndExplain(), DescribeTo(), and
   // DescribeNegationTo(), like the following.

-  // In this example, we want to use NotNull() with any pointer, so
+  // In this src, we want to use NotNull() with any pointer, so
   // MatchAndExplain() accepts a pointer of any type as its first argument.
   // In general, you can define MatchAndExplain() as an ordinary method or
   // a method template, or even overload it.